simozhou/supreme-fishstick/README.md

 - Visit localhost in your browser at: `localhost:8000`

 ## TODO
+- Styling update
+    - style programme
+    - make answers unroll instead of just appear
+    - fix pixels in popup header corners (there seems to be one gray pixel which I find a bit annoying)

 - Scaling update
     - Fix section title on mobile (Programme is too big and every section title is bigger than the main!)
     - check how FAQ scales on mobile, may need to adjust font sizes
     - adjust --fs-track-header for mobile
     - check if the tracks still scale nicely for mobile
     - check if the navbar still adds too much padding when scrolling back up on mobile

-- Styling update
-    - style programme
-    - make answers unroll instead of just appear
+    - check if speakers still scale well

 - Function update
     - make the register button redirect to the actual registration website